JamesBrill/react-speech-recognition/README.md

 You can see more examples in the example React app attached to this repo.
 See [Developing](#developing).

-## Cross-browser example
+### Why you should use a polyfill with this library

 By default, speech recognition is not supported in all browsers, with the best native experience being available on desktop Chrome.
-To build a web app that supports voice input on _all_ browsers, it's recommended that you combine `react-speech-recognition` with a [speech recognition polyfill](docs/POLYFILLS.md).
-It currently supports polyfills for the following cloud providers:
+To avoid the limitations of native browser speech recognition, it's recommended that you combine `react-speech-recognition` with a [speech recognition polyfill](docs/POLYFILLS.md).
+Why?
+Here's a comparison with and without polyfills:
+* ✅ With a polyfill, your web app will be voice-enabled on all modern browsers (except Internet Explorer)
+* ❌ Without a polyfill, your web app will only be voice-enabled on the browsers listed [here](#supported-browsers)
+* ✅ With a polyfill, your web app will have a consistent voice experience across browsers
+* ❌ Without a polyfill, different native implementations will produce different transcriptions, have different levels of accuracy, and have different formatting styles
+* ✅ With a polyfill, you control who is processing your users' voice data
+* ❌ Without a polyfill, your users' voice data will be sent to big tech companies like Google or Apple to be transcribed
+* ✅ With a polyfill, `react-speech-recognition` will be suitable for use in commercial applications
+* ❌ Without a polyfill, `react-speech-recognition` will still be fine for personal projects or use cases where cross-browser support is not needed

+`react-speech-recognition` currently supports polyfills for the following cloud providers:

 <div>
   <a href="https://www.speechly.com/?utm_source=github">